Floquetifying stabiliser codes with distance-preserving rewrites: Distance-preserving rewrites

-Distance-preservation states that if we replace $D_1$ with $D_2$, no matter in what context, the distance of the overall diagram is preserved.
-As this has to hold for all possible contexts $D$, formulated like this, distance preservation is difficult to verify.
+Distance preservation states that if we replace $D_1$ with $D_2$, no matter in what context, the distance of the overall diagram is preserved.
+This means that observing that two diagrams, $D_1$ and $D_2$, can distance-preservingly be rewritten into one another is a non-trivial statement, even if they have distance 1.
+This is due to the fact that we can consider a larger diagram $D$ in which $D_1$ occurs that has a higher distance $d > 1$.
+Now, rewriting $D_1$ into $D_2$ in this context, we are guaranteed that the resulting diagram will still have distance $d$.
+In turn, this means that, as distance preservation quantifies over all possible contexts, formulated like this, it is difficult to verify.
 Therefore, we observe the following: